Chevron and Fab Foundation introduce global scholarship for STEM educators

 Chevron’s commitment to support professional development for STEM educators runs deep.

-Leveraging Chevron's social investment strategy and the global Fab Lab network, which foster innovation, learning and invention, Fab Labs, with its suite of digital manufacturing tools and prototyping machines, including laser cutters, 3D printers, vinyl cutters, and milling machines, work in partnership to inspire young people around the world to learn about science, technology, engineering, and mathematics (STEM).
+Leveraging Chevron's social investment strategy and the global Fab Lab network, which foster innovation, both will work in partnership to inspire young people around the world to learn about science, technology, engineering, and mathematics (STEM).

-The fellows, who will visit a few Fab Labs of their choice, anywhere in the world, to learn, reflect, co-create a new curriculum, and disseminate new practices, will publish the results of their work through podcasts, online blogs and through engagements at conferences and educational events over the next year.
+The fellows, who will visit a few Fab Labs of their choice anywhere in the world to learn, reflect, co-create a new curriculum, and disseminate new practices, will publish the results of their work through podcasts, online blogs and engagements at conferences and educational events over the next year.

 “Programs such as the Chevron Fab STEM Fellowship will continue to inspire the next generation of problem solvers to help meet the world’s future energy needs,” added Michael.

-Educators from 21 countries, including the United States, Spain, Italy, India, Qatar, Nepal, Mexico, Peru, and Kazakhstan, applied for the call.
+Educators from 21 countries, including the United States, Spain, Italy, India, Qatar, Nepal, Mexico, Peru, and Kazakhstan, applied for the stipend.

 RELATED CONTENT

-Nathan Pritchett is the CEO of Fab Lab Tulsa, a nonprofit makerspace located in the Kendall-Whittier neighborhood of Tulsa, Oklahoma, that provides community, educational, employment, and entrepreneurial programming that teaches innovation, design thinking, resolve problem solving and change creation, along with open and equitable access to 21st century advanced manufacturing and digital manufacturing tools, equipment, and technology.
+Pritchett is the CEO of Fab Lab Tulsa, a nonprofit makerspace located in the Kendall-Whittier neighborhood of Tulsa, Oklahoma, that provides community, educational, employment, and entrepreneurial programming that teaches innovation, design thinking, resolve problem solving and change creation, and open and equitable access to 21st century advanced manufacturing and digital manufacturing tools, equipment, and technology.

-Pritchett is a technologist and futurist, guiding the vision for the organization's creator culture, as well as targeted outreach programs that empower current and future creators.
+Pritchett is a technologist and futurist, guiding the vision for the organization's creator culture, and targeted outreach programs that empower current and future creators.
 Pritchett won based on his Green Power Racing educational project with high school students in Tulsa.

 Congratulations to the winners of the Chevron FAB STEM Fellowship!— Fab Foundation (@FabFndn) December 9, 2022